nakal/xmonad-conf/README.md

 ![Desktop screenshot](https://lh5.googleusercontent.com/-RItTC_wfR6Q/VOwiuFmwLXI/AAAAAAAAGM8/yfyCwRaiq5s/w862-h485-no/xmonad-desktop.png)

 [Xmonad](http://xmonad.org/) is a minimalistic tiled window manager for Xorg.
-To configure it, you need some [Haskell](http://haskel.org/) knowledge.
-It is a good idea to learn some Haskell basics before using Xmonad.
-Sooner or later you would like to make adaptations which are not solved by guessing the syntax.

 Please be aware that this repository does not just host an Xmonad configuration, but also some additional goodies for a usable desktop.